ntop/ipt_geofence/README.md

 The tool also needs a GeoIP database that you can obtain from sites such as [db-ip](https://db-ip.com/db/download/ip-to-country-lite) or [maxmind](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data?lang=en).

 # Configuration
 This tool uses NFQUEUE to receive packets from kernel and analyze them in user-space.
 This means that you need to confiugure the Linux firewall prior to run the application.
-We provide you a [simple configuration file](single_iface.sh) that shows you how to send selected packets to the applicationfor inspection.
+We provide you a [simple configuration file](ipt_config_utils/single_iface.sh) that shows you how to send selected packets to the application for inspection.

 You also need to configure a configuration file for your rules.
 We provide [sample_config.json](sample_config.json) as a configuration example.